-4.2 RAID 5
+RAID 5

 RAID 5 is an industry-standard data protection mechanism with rotating parity across all members of the RAID 5 set.
-In the event of a hard drive failure, the missing data is rebuilt by reading the remaining drives in the RAID group and performing XOR calculations.
+If a hard drive failure occurs, the missing data is rebuilt by reading the remaining drives in the RAID group and performing XOR calculations.